| |

 Pineapple coleslaw combines the crispness of cabbage and carrots with the sweetness of crushed pineapple, dressed in a creamy blend of mayonnaise and tangy vinegar.
 It is a perfect side dish for BBQ and is even delicious on top of BBQ pork sandwiches and fish tacos.

-Bowl of pineapple coleslaw made with shredded cabbage, carrots, and a creamy dressing.
+Plate of pineapple coleslaw with creamy dressing.

 Pineapple Coleslaw Ingredients

-Ingredients to make pineapple coleslaw.
+Ingredients displayed for making pineapple coleslaw.

 • 3 tablespoons sugar